foundry-rs/book/src/reference/cheatcodes.md

 Signs a digest `digest` with private key `privateKey`, returning `(v, r, s)`.

-This is useful for testing functions that take signed data and performs an `ecrecover` to verify the signer.
+This is useful for testing functions that take signed data and perform an `ecrecover` to verify the signer.
 ##### Example
 ```solidity
 address alice = cheats.addr(1);